CONTACT:

 Ravel-Jeux D'Eau: '...a delightful final choice-watery and translucent with skilful use of rubato over long distances, ebb and flow beautifully judged...polished and musically alive...'
 (Clara Taylor, ABRSM Chief Executive, 2008)

-Romanian British pianist Ancuta Nite was born in Piatra Neamt, North East Romania and has been based in Scotland UK since 2000 after winning a Silvestri Scholarship which allowed her to continue her studies at the Erskine Stewart's Melville Schools in Edinburgh.
+Ancuta Nite is a Romanian-British pianist and educator, born in Piatra Neamț, North East Romania.
+She has been based in Scotland since 2000, following the award of a Silvestri Scholarship which enabled her to continue her studies at Erskine Stewart’s Melville Schools in Edinburgh.

-As well as performing, Ancuta very much enjoys teaching piano and she is the founder of the Nite Piano School based in Glasgow City Centre and the West End, as well as being a member of staff at the Royal Conservatoire of Scotland and the Piano Coordinator at the University of St Andrews.
+A passionate educator, Ancuta is the founder of the Nite Piano School in Glasgow’s City Centre and West End (www.nitepianoschool.co.uk).
+She teaches at the Royal Conservatoire of Scotland and serves as Piano Coordinator at the University of St Andrews.

 Copyright © 2018 Ancuta Nite, Pianist - All Rights Reserved.